Z1015-tech/Z1015-tech.github.io/_pages/about.md

   - DOI 10.13781/j.cnki.1007-9556.2024.12.010

 # 🔬 Research Experience
-- **Green Finance and Banking Conduct** The Impact of New Regulations on Bank Wealth Management/Asset Management and ESG Constraints on Green Lending and Green Investment, RiskTaking and Incentive Mechanisms.
+- **Green Finance and Banking Conduct**: The Impact of New Regulations on Bank Wealth Management/Asset Management and ESG Constraints on Green Lending and Green Investment, RiskTaking and Incentive Mechanisms.
-- **Information Environment and Capital Markets** How Government Open Data, Information Disclosure and Auditing Affect the Quality of Management Earnings Forecasts, Market Pricing Efficiency and Corporate Governance.
+- **Information Environment and Capital Markets**:How Government Open Data, Information Disclosure and Auditing Affect the Quality of Management Earnings Forecasts, Market Pricing Efficiency and Corporate Governance.
-- **Methodological expertise** Application of econometrics and causality identification (DiD, IV, RDD, PSM), multi-level panel data matching, supplemented by text mining/machine learning.
+- **Methodological expertise**: Application of econometrics and causality identification ([Uploading image.png…]() DiD, IV, RDD, PSM), multi-level panel data matching, supplemented by text mining/machine learning.

 # 🎖 Honors and Awards
 - *2017 Patents* Outstanding Graduate, Nanjing University of Posts and Telecommunications (Bell Academy)